Signed in as:

 Craig takes a personal interest in student success, investing time in mentorship and career guidance to help recruits navigate hiring processes, prepare for departmental expectations, and advance within their careers.
 He is passionate about preparing students not only to meet professional standards but to contribute as capable, high-performing members of their communities and fire services.

-Jamie Southwell serves as a Training Officer at Canadian Fire Rescue College, bringing over 13 years of operational fire service experience and leadership to firefighter training.
+Jamie Southwell serves as the Assistant Training Coordinator at Canadian Fire Rescue College, bringing over 13 years of operational fire service experience and leadership to firefighter training.
 He currently serves as a firefighter with the Calgary Airport Fire Services and with the Penhold Fire Department, combining specialized aircraft rescue firefighting with municipal emergency response operations.

 Jamie holds the rank of Lieutenant and has served in key leadership roles including Training Officer and company-level officer.
 His operational specialties include officer development, live fire instruction, hazardous materials response, wildland firefighting, and incident command.